shouhengyi/bagel/README.md

 Bagel is an agentic tool that allows you to interact with your physical data using natural language.

-For example, you can ask Bagel to check a PX4 drone log for hard landings:
+For example, you can ask Bagel to check a PX4 drone's IMU data for hard landings:

 <p align="center">
   <picture>